E-bike Tour of New Zealand

 Day Eight - Picton

 Today we have a whole day at leisure to explore Picton and the Queen Charlotte Sound.
-Some options include: A water taxi trip across the picturesque Marlborough Sounds early in the mooning to Ship Cove.
+Some options include: A water taxi trip across the picturesque Marlborough Sounds early in the morning to Ship Cove.
 Walk along arguably the nicest part of the Queen Charlotte Track down to Furneaux Lodge - approx 5 hours.
 The boat will take you back to Picton in the afternoon.
-Or you could bike along the Kenepuru Panorama Route, or bike to Blenheim via the vineyards in the Wairau Valley.
+Or you could spend the day visiting the wineries in the region.

 Day Nine - Ferry from Picton to Wellington